hbkworld/streaming-spec/axes.md

 ### Harmonic Analysis

+Matthias: I'm not sure whether I understood the structure correctly.
+This needs to be clarified.

 The result delivered from harmonic analysis done by HBM Genesis/Perception is fairly complex.
-One combined value consists of the following :
+One combined value consists of the following:
 - a scalar value distortion
 - a scalar value fundamental frequency
-- a two dimensional array spectra of amplitude over phase
+- an array of ffts each one belonging to the harmonixc frequencies.

 Here we define a complex type that is made up struct with some base types and an array of 10 spectras